LightBurnSoftware/Documentation/PrintAndCut.md

 <img src="img/PrintAndCut-Source2.png" alt="PrintAndCut-Source" style="zoom:80%;" />

 The important part in this file is the two cross-hair marks - these are the target marks that you will use to align the cutting path with the printed sticker.
 They don't have to be cross-hairs, but these are simplest to align with, as the *center* of the selected object is what is used for alignment when recording positions.
+Each target marker must be a single object that can be selected - If you draw two lines to make a crosshair, group them.